Electrostatic computations for statistical mechanics and random matrix applications: Scope of the Review

-The first topic we consider, which forms the content of \S \ref{S2}, is the role of the background in the class of one-component Riesz gases as specified above.
-Here attention is focussed on it being required for existence of the thermodynamic limit, and also on its role as an analytic continuation of certain potentials from the integrable case.
+The first topic we consider, which forms the content of \S \ref{S2}, is the role of the background in the class of \alert{permitted} one-component Riesz gases.
+Here attention is focused on \alert{the background} being required for existence of the thermodynamic limit, and also on its role as an analytic continuation from the integrable case.
 Section \ref{S3} begins by reviewing the settings of balls and hyperellipsoids in $d$-dimensions, filled with a uniform charge, when the electrostatic potential and energy can be computed explicitly.
+Knowledge of explicit electrostatic energies for uniformly charged domains of \alert{the $d=2$ disk and ellipse, and the $d=1$ interval} is applied in the final subsection of \S \ref{S3} to give predictions for the leading asymptotics of certain configurational integrals which occur in statistical mechanics and random matrix settings.
 In \S \ref{S4} these geometries are further considered, now from the viewpoint of their surfaces corresponding to an equipotential supporting a surface charge.
-Knowledge of explicit electrostatic energies for particular uniformly charged domains is applied in the final subsection of \S \ref{S3} to give predictions for the leading asymptotics of certain configurational integrals which occur in statistical mechanics and random matrix settings.

 As is well known, going back to Wigner \cite{Wi57a} and Dyson \cite{Dy62}, Hermitian and unitary random matrix ensembles give rise to electrostatic problems involving the logarithmic potential with the charge distribution restricted to one-dimension; recall the discussion around (\ref{1.10}).
 This is similarly true for certain ensembles of non-Hermitian random matrices with the charges occupying a two-dimensional region; this was already noted in the pioneering work on this topic of Ginibre \cite{Gi65}, and is developed systematically in \cite{BF25}, \cite{Fo16}.
 Fortunately the electrostatic theory associated with the logarithmic potential is more extensive than that in higher dimensions, due to the applicability of complex variable methods.
 These are first introduced in \S \ref{S3.4A} in the context of deducing the domain potential, then further developed in \S \ref{S4}, where in particular the computation of certain Green functions is reviewed.
 The final subsection of \S \ref{S4} gives application of this theory to fluctuation formulas and surface correlations.
 The final section of the review, \S \ref{S5}, addresses the balayage measure and the hole probability.